Workplace diversity: The statistics are in

 Diversity, equity, and inclusion (DEI): A definition

 Being genuinely valued and respected involves more than just feeling included.
-It involves having the power to help set the agenda, influence what – and how – work is done, have one’s needs and interests taken into account, and have one’s contributions recognized and rewarded with further opportunities to contribute and advance.
+It involves having the power to help set the agenda, influence what – and how – work is done, have one’s needs and interests taken into account, and have one’s contributions recognised and rewarded with further opportunities to contribute and advance.

 Diversity focuses on understanding that each person is unique and bringing people of all backgrounds into the workplace.
-When tracking diversity internally, it’s essential to break data down – rather than just looking at how many women or minorities are in an organization, for example, look at how many are in the C-suite and at what point in their career progression these groups are leaving the organization.
+When tracking diversity internally, it’s essential to break data down – rather than just looking at how many women or minorities are in an organisation, for example, look at how many are in the C-suite and at what point in their career progression these groups are leaving the organisation.

 Workplace equity levels the playing field to ensure all employees have the resources and opportunities they need to reach an equal outcome, whereas equality assumes the playing field is already level and treats everyone the same way.
 When looking at equity in the workplace, tracking all the stages of the employee life cycle is helpful or spotting areas for improvement.